jaak-peterson/autoware_mini_practice/practice_3/README.md

 3. Two subscribers are already created.
 Add some content in the callbacks so that it won't give an error when you run it (`pass` or some kind of helpful printouts)
    - for example, in `current_pose_callback`, you could print out coordinates
-4. Add the shebang line and give execution rights to your node
+4. Add the [shebang line](https://en.wikipedia.org/wiki/Shebang_(Unix)) and [give execution rights](https://kb.iu.edu/d/abdb) to your node
 5. Modify the `practice_3.launch` file by adding the launching of the node `pure_pursuit_follower`
-   - Inside the node tags, you will see [remap](https://wiki.ros.org/roslaunch/XML/remap) from topic `path` to `global_path`
-   - It is because `waypoint_loader` is publishing its path to the topic `global_path`, but our follower subscribes to the general `path`.
+   - Inside the node tags, you will see [remap](https://wiki.ros.org/roslaunch/XML/remap) from topic `path` to `global_path`.
+It is because `waypoint_loader` is publishing its path to the topic `global_path`, but our follower subscribes to the general `path`.
 In this case, we add topic remap; in other use cases, the same follower node might need to subscribe to `local_path`.
 Then, we would add a remap to `local_path`.
 So, the node itself is more general and can handle both.
 That is why we use the more general name inside the node, and special cases are solved using remaps.

 ```
 <!-- Waypoint follower -->